 One of the radii is infinite for grooves, so the equation becomes:

 The pressures and curvatures are shown schematically in Figure 3.
 The vapor pressure drops from its initial value as the vapor travels towards the condenser, while the liquid pressure drops as the liquid travels counter currently back to the evaporator.
 Therefore, the vapor pressure is always higher than the liquid pressure (except at the end of the condenser), so a capillary pressure exists along the entire heat pipe.
-To support this pressure difference, the liquid/vapor interface is curved, with the curvature increasing along the length of the heat pipe, from the condenser to evaporator.
+To support this pressure difference, the liquid/vapor interface is curved, with the curvature increasing along the length of the heat pipe, from the condenser to the evaporator.

 These figures are taken from Dr. Jentung Ku’s excellent Heat Pipe Short Course and are used with his permission.